sasanquaa/komari/docs/general.md

 Rotation mode specifies how to run the actions and affects **only** `Any` condition actions.
 There are three modes:
 - `StartToEnd` - Runs actions from start to end in the order added and repeats
 - `StartToEndThenReverse` - Runs actions from start to end in the order added and reverses (end to start)
-- `AutoMobbing` - All added actions are ignored and, instead, detects a random mob within bounds to hit
+- `AutoMobbing` - All added normal actions are ignored and, instead, detects a random mob within bounds to hit
+- `PingPong` - All added normal actions are ignored and, instead, double jumps and uses key until hitting the bound edges

 For other conditions actions:
 - `EveryMillis` actions run out of order